Rita Oraá

 Rita Oraá Larrazabal (born 27 July 1963) is a Spanish former volleyball player who competed in the 1992 Summer Olympics.
-She was born in the Basque city of Vitoria-Gasteiz but she lived in the nearby village of Nanclares de la Oca during her whole childhood and adolescence.
+She was born in the Basque city of Vitoria-Gasteiz, but she lived in the nearby village of Nanclares de la Oca during her whole childhood and adolescence.

-She was a member of the Spain women's national volleyball team which took part in the 1992 Summer Olympics.
+Oraá was a member of the Spanish women's national volleyball team that took part in the 1992 Summer Olympics.
 The team got an Olympic Diploma (8th place).

-Up to today, she has been the only Basque voleibol player who has taken part in an Olympic Games.
+To this day, she is the only Basque volleyball player to have taken part in an Olympic Games.